Date: 28 June,

 It has four interlocking but separate gardens to represent the homelands of those who died: an Australian Garden, a formal English Garden of roses, a Borneo Garden with wild flowers of Kinabalu and at the top level is the 'Contemplation Garden' with a reflection pool and pergola.” – Wikipedia.

 The walk up to the memorial is very serene.
 The location is very strategic at the small hill with the winds blowing slowly.
 On top, there is a small booth where the clippings, signs, photos of the history of the memorial.
-There is also a small shop, a cafĂ© and Australian Memorial Hall to enable visitors to view WW2 Documentary Films for another small fee.
+There is also a small shop, a café and Australian Memorial Hall to enable visitors to view WW2 Documentary Films for another small fee.

 As stated, there are 4 gardens.
 Each garden was maintained regularly.
 The first garden u’ll find when u climbed up the stairs is the Australian Garden.
 Further climbed up is the English Garden.
 Behind the English Garden is the Borneo Garden and finally the Contemplation Garden.
 At the Contemplation garden, there are rows of plague will the names of the POWs who died during the dead marches.
 U can walk along the pergola or towards behind the garden to get a breath-taking view with Mount Kinabalu as the background.

-We spent about an hour there and decided to ‘tapau’ KFC for dinner using the coupons we received from the petrol station in KK.
+using the coupons we received from the petrol station in KK.

 No comments: